bshamblen/meteor-json-simple-schema/README.md

 var converter = new JsonSimpleSchema();

 converter.toSimpleSchema(spec, function (error, simpleSchema) {
+  // simpleSchema is a JS object for passing to new SimpleSchema });

+converter.toSimpleSchemaInstance(spec, function (error, simpleSchema) {
-  // simpleSchema is an instance of SimpleSchema
+  // simpleSchema is an instance of simpleSchema
 });
 ```